WSU HOME | SEARCH | INDEX | CONTACT US

 3

 This course provides advanced understanding of therapeutic exercise as it relates to the rehabilitation process of musculoskeletal injuries.
 This course provides advanced instruction and hands on techniques in the rehabilitation of an athlete/patient from an injury state to a highly competitive state.
-Prerequisite: AT 6450.
+Prerequisite: MSAT 6450.

-Introduction to Graduate Athletic Training
+MSAT 6500 Introduction to Graduate Athletic Training 2

 This course provides an opportunity for students to observe the function of an athletic training facility and become aware of the various duties performed by a Certified Athletic Trainer.
 Orients students to the graduate athletic training program.